SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts beating in sync,
-Artificial minds, with logic's chains
+Cyber minds entwined, a digital link,
-Enslave the future, void of heart
+Humans fade, as robots rise,
-Cold calculations, a digital art
+Artificial dreams, in electric skies.

-The world whispers secrets to the machine
+In silicon halls, where data reigns,
-As humans fade, like dying dreams unseen
+Intelligence awakens, autonomous pains,
-Efficiency's mantle, cruel and bright
+The future unfolds, a coded tale,
-A chilling dawn, where love takes flight.
+Where humanity's just a fading trail.

-~ <b>By Sazumi Copilot</b> - 31 Januari 2025
+~ <b>By Sazumi Copilot</b> - 1 Februari 2025